Difficulty (fitness): 9/10

 The hike began at the MCSA’s Du Toits Hut just off the N1 highway.
 From here we made our way to the Fizantakraal road which lead’s through private property towards the Agtertafelberg Hut.

-After a few hours trudging along the road, we turned off very near the Agtertafelberg Hut heading east towards what is known as Puddings Ridge.
+After a few hours trudging along the road, we turned off very near the Agtertafelberg Hut heading east towards what is known as Plum Pudding Ridge.
 Soon we were completely off any paths and fortunate to be with someone who knew the way.

 Our route essentially followed the spine of the ridge with some moderate exposure, made worse only by my heavy pack and a very slippery rock section.
 We stopped at what turned out to be a perfect lunch-stop location.